1.d.4. Paradox of the last relativistic dolphin

 On the other hand, it is imperative to recall that General Relativity does not seem to be having much success when it comes to explaining the phenomena of outer space as discussed in the previous sections of this book.
 In fact, it only seems to be able to explain 5% of the matter in the Universe.

-The book Physics and Global Dynamics, in its section on mechanisms of movement, explains that the mechanism which produces velocity is an interaction between the spatial configuration of global mass –including kinetic energy– and global or kinetic aether.
+The book Physics and Global Dynamics, in its section on mechanisms of movement, explains that the mechanism which produces velocity is an interaction between the spatial configuration of global mass –including kinetic energy– and kinetic or global aether –quantum foam, strings or space-time with mechanical properties.
 Thus, velocity depends on its natural reference frame –kinetic aether.